pradeep800/Destributed-Task-Scheduler/README.md

 ![Architecture Diagram](images/dark.png#gh-dark-mode-only)

 ## Architecture Explaination
-First, our request will go to a "public API".
-The API will add task detail entrie to our "task database".
-Then, our "task producer" will take these entries and add them to an "SQS queue".
+First, our request will go to a `Public API`.
+The API will add task detail entrie to our `task database`.
+Then, our `task producer` will take these entries and add them to an `SQS queue`.
 After that, a worker will pick up tasks from the SQS queue and execute them.
-It will also send health checks to a "status check service" every 5 seconds.
-The status check service will update the health check time in a "health check database".
-When the worker finishes a task, it will send a request to the “status check service”, which will then update the completed_at in “task database”.
+It will also send health checks to a `status check service` every 5 seconds.
+The status check service will update the health check time in a `health check database`.
+When the worker finishes a task, it will send a request to the `status check service`, which will then update the `completed_at` and `failed_at` with `failed_reason` in “task database”.

 ## Component Explaination
 ### Tasks Database
 This database for storing information about tasks
 #### Schema